 "They have a phenomenally bubbly housing market - more prone to boom and bust - and a part of that is due to the peg of the US dollar," Sean Callow, a senior currency strategist at Wetspac told the BBC.

-"Right now they have a stable currency, but a volatile economy."'Snowball effect' Continue reading the main story
+"Right now they have a stable currency, but a volatile economy."

 While the recent strength in the Hong Kong dollar has been mainly due to capital inflows resulting from the US quantitative easing programme, some analysts say that other factors may have also played a part.